 On the platform overlooking the immense waterfall, we could barely make out the bottom from all the spray.
 My mother kept repeating the word “Wow,” over and over again.

 Admittedly, it’s hard to be articulate when confronted with the wonder of Devil’s Throat at Iguazú Falls.
-It forms a wide semi-circle covering 2.7 kilometres at an approximate height of 82 metres.
+It forms a wide semi-circle covering 1.7 miles at an approximate height of 269 feet.
 That scale is hard to appreciate unless you’re there.

 Where to eat lunch at Iguazu Falls